-- Grease interceptors shall be inspected and maintained at least monthly.
+- Grease traps shall be inspected and maintained no less than bi-weekly.

-- Do not pour FOGS down the drain.
+Do not pour FOG down the drain.
 Doing so will clog sewer pipes.

-- Place these items in a disposable container and dispose of it in the garbage.
+- Place FOG in a disposable container and dispose of it in the garbage.

 - Place all food scraps in the green waste recycling cart where they will be processed into rich compost material for gardening, landscaping and farming.